w01fe/sniper/README.md

 Sniper understands shadow (e.g., test) forms, which behave as weak references, and can also "garbage collect" dead code cycles which might appear live from a local perspective.

-When you delete a form, if there are dependants such as shadow forms or forms involved in a reference cycle, sniper walks you through removing this collatoral damage as well.
+When you delete a form, if there are dependents such as shadow forms or forms involved in a reference cycle, sniper walks you through removing this collateral damage as well.

 Sniper caches the results of analysis and the forms you mark as live, so while the first setup run on a project may be very slow (largely time in the analyzer), after making changes you can typically reanalyze a large codebase in seconds or less.